 BELONG CHALLENGE ® CONTRIBUTE PRE-SESSION Welcome each participant personally, and be intentional about your language.
 Let players choose how to get active - unstructured play challenges participants' creativity.
 Invite kids to help you set up the space, or let them choose a song.
 TEAM HUDDLE Form a circle so everyone is on the same level.
 Do an Energy Check to open the session.
 Discuss the Word of the Week and how it applies.
 Challenge participants to reflect and be more intentional in their daily interactions.
 Ask participants to choose what warm up game to play, or lead the Lay-Up cheer.
 WARM-UP Change group sizing and participant pairing to foster different connections.
 Use social-emotional loads to increase difficulty and create space for collaboration.
 Create space for participants to lead in the warm up.
 GAME TIME Encourage high fives and positive feedback during competition and drill transitions.
-Ask "How did you do that?" to challenge participants to reflect on their movement.
-Celebrate controllables: Being brave Encouragingteammates Competing with energy POST-GAME HUDDLE Close with the Lay-Up Cheer and encourage everyone to bring it in.
+Ask "How did you do that?" to challenge participants to reflect on their movement. to Being brave Lencouragingteammates Competing with energy Invite participants to POST-GAME Huddle Close with the Lay-Up Cheer and encourage everyone to bring it in.
 Ask a reflection question about what was practiced in session.
-Invite participants to give shoutouts.
 CLOSING Dismiss each participant personally.
 Challenge participants to give 3 high fives before they leave.
 Ask participants to put their ball away.